Accurate fuzzy name matching in many languages

 Names are the linchpin that connect data points in financial compliance, anti-fraud, government intelligence, law enforcement, and identity verification.
 Yet, names are challenging to connect because of their incredible variation in misspellings, nicknames, initials, and titles.
 In international databases, a single name may also appear in many languages!

 Rosette® Name Indexer (RNI) solves these challenges with a linguistic, knowledge-based system that compares and matches names of people, places, and organizations despite their many variations.
-RNI is unrivalled in its ability to match names because of its intelligent approach.
+RNI is unrivaled in its ability to match names because of its intelligent approach.

 As linguistics experts with deep understanding at the intersection of language and technology, Basis Technology continually improves the Rosette product family with language additions, feature updates, and the latest innovations from the academic world.
 RNI is unrivalled in its ability to match the names of entities—find out how your organization can utilize this pioneering technology for extraordinary results.